-Contaminant MCL Determination of MCL violation Entry point turbidity (surface water and ground water directly influenced by surface water) 1 NTU ^{3,5} (Monthly Average) A violation occurs when the average of all daily entry point analyses for the month exceeds the MCL rounded off to the nearest whole number.
-5 NTU ^{4,5} A violation occurs when the average of two consecutive daily entry point analyses exceeds the MCL rounded off to the nearest whole number.
+Contaminant MCL Determination of MCL violation Entry point turbidity (surface water and ground water directly influenced 1 NTU ^{3,5} A violation occurs when the a verage of all daily entry point analyses for by surface water) (Monthly Average) the month exceeds the MCL rounded off to the nearest whole number.
+A violation occurs when the average of two consecutive daily entry point 5 NTU ^{4,5} analyses exceeds the MCL rounded off to the nearest whole number.